 Good Morning Vietnam is located at Budapest, Nagysándor József u.
 1, 1054 Hungary.

 Mazel Tov combines two popular Budapest trends, Middle Eastern food and ruin bars, resulting in a great spot to enjoy a meal in the city.
 If you’ve never eaten Israeli cuisine in a stylish courtyard within a reclaimed building, then this is the place for you.

-Mazel Tov means Good Luck in Hebrew.
+Mazel Tov translates to Good Luck in Hebrew.
 Luckily for visitors to Budapest, you don’t need any luck to eat at this ruin bar.
 A reservation will suffice.

 Mazel Tov is located at Budapest, Akácfa u.
 47, 1072 Hungary.